 - Three letters of reference

-- Successful completion of at least two years of an ACGME-approved pediatric residency training program before beginning training in child neurology.
+- Successful completion of at least two years of an ACGME-approved pediatric residency training program before beginning training in child neurology is strongly recommended.
 See the different tracks to enter our program below.

-- Graduation from medical school within the past ten years.
+- Graduation from medical school or Pediatrics residency within the past ten years.

 - If in the United States on a visa, you must be eligible to remain for an additional three years in order to complete our training program.

 How to Apply

 The post-graduate program for categorical candidates: for those interested, we offer the applicant who is accepted to our Categorical position the opportunity to obtain a 32 credit hours Master’s Degree either in Education or in Epidemiology through Boston University or a Master's Degree in a public health field through the BU School of Public Health.
 The applicant would earn this degree over a two years span following completion of their 5 years training in Pediatrics and PN while working part-time as an Instructor in our Pediatric Neurology division.

 We recommend that anyone interested in this track apply to the BCRP UHAT track (1259320C1) and the categorical Pediatric Neurology track (1257185C0).
 Candidates for this position need to be approved by both the Pediatrics and Pediatric Neurology programs.
 One Reserved Position (1257185R0) for candidates who will have completed two or more years of pediatric training in an ACGME accredited program is also available in this year's match (2020).
 Interviews for these positions will commence in the autumn of 2019.